Winston-Services/EVM-Faucet-Bot/README.md

 Note : In this documentation we make a few assumptions.
 You may need to adjust your actual input for your OS version.

 ## Install the Dependencies
+You will need to have the latest version of nodejs installed to install this dependancy.
+You can download it from their website [NodeJS](https://nodejs.org/en/download)
 Next we need to install the Sqlite Database Dependencies.
 Sqlite is used to store the data that keeps track of user balances, transactions, and settings for the bot.

 Dependencies :